 There was the time I brought a bunch of equipment with me outside of the workplace to interview Gord and dropped the camera on the sidewalk.
 My heart was in my throat for a second.
 It didn’t end up incurring any damage.

-There was the time a French-African man was helping out with some technical stuff.
+There was the time a French-African man was helping out with some technical stuff around the office.
 He spoke very little English.
 When I thanked him in French for helping me figure out how to use a tricky camera tripod, he started yelling at me for not thanking him in English.
-He was pissed.

 There were lots of good conversations with Mike Lawson about music.
 Mike paid me a great compliment one day when I gave him DON’T TALK LIKE A BABY to listen to and asked him what he thought.

 “I hear a bit of Lou Reed and Neil Young in there,” he said.
 “But I also hear a lot of Johnny West.”